| Munafo Core Values: MCV03 Everything That Depends on You Depends on Your Well-Being |

 MCV03 for Teams

 By definition, a team depends on the well-being of its members.
-Thus, this core value is telling the individual member, and the team as a whole, to make sure not to sell out his well-being for the team's needs.
+Thus, this core value is telling the individual member, and the team as a whole, to make sure not to sell out the member's well-being for the team's needs.
 Similarly, anything bigger than the team (such as the division or league) that depends on the teams, depend on the teams' well-being.
 So this core value also states that teams need to treat the well-being of their "teamness" with similar respect.
 Essentially this means that a team lacking teamwork, mutual trust/respect, etc. must resolve those problems before they can effectively help the larger groups.
 This is bottom-up dependency.

 However, with teams it is not nearly so simple.
 If bottom-up were the only type of dependency, then it would be very easy to follow this core value.
 However, on many teams, particularly the ones that most need a set of core values like these, there is also top-down dependency: the individual depends on the team's survival.
 The existence of both types of dependency sets up a critical type of co-existence in which each (the individual and the team) depend on the other.